Holger Petersen (Danish businessman): Textule industry

+In 1895, Petersen was a co-founder of Dansk Exportforening.
+He was also a board member of the Danish East Asiatic Company from its foundation in 1897 and served as chairman from 1910.

 Danish West Indies

 Petersen was also involved in the efforts to revive the economy of the Danish West Indies but with little success.
 He was a co-founder of Dansk vestindisk plantageselskab in 1900.
 In July 1900, the company bought the plantations Castle Cockley, Pearl and Cassavagarden on Saint Croix.
 In 1902, he became a board member of the plantation company Dansk Vestindien.
 In 1903, he was part of a delegation which traveled to the Danish West Indies and purchased a number of new plantations on the three islands.